LiMe

 31 October 2025

-Helena will give an invited talk at the ILST Seminar on semantic adaptation and its role in pragmatic reasoning.
+Helena gave an invited talk at the ILST Seminar on semantic adaptation and its role in pragmatic reasoning.

 17 September 2025